ChickenProp/chickenprop.github.com/drafts/pareto-improvements-rare.md

 (My original reply said: "If it's easier to turn an unused inaccessible platform into a used accessible platform, than to turn a used inaccessible platform into a used accessible platform - I don't know if that's the case, but it sounds plausible - then opening the platform isn't a Pareto improvement."
 That still seems true to me, but it's not what I'm talking about here.
 There are lots of reasons why something might not be a Pareto improvement.)

 This doesn't mean Pareto improvements don't exist.
-But I don't think they're always easy to find, and I think a lot of things that look like them are not.
+But I think a lot of things that look like them are not.